Uncertainty Reduction for Stochastic Processes on Complex Networks

-We consider an arbitrary stochastic process defined on a graph $\varmathbb{G}$, composed of $N$ nodes.
-Every node $i \in \varmathbb{G}$ is characterized by a state variable $x_i$ that can assume $K$ distinct values.
-Connections among nodes in the network stand for dependency relations among their associated variables.
-Suppose the joint probability distribution $p(x_1, x_2, \ldots, x_N)$ associated with each of the $K^N$ possible configurations of the system is known.
-We are still left with potentially large uncertainty quantified by the information theoretic joint entropy of the graph
+We consider a dynamical stochastic process defined on a graph $\varmathbb{G}$, composed of $N$ nodes.
+Every node $i \in \varmathbb{G}$ is characterized by a state variable $x_i$ that can assume $K$ distinct values; $\mathbf{x} = (x_1, x_2, \ldots, x_N)$ corresponds to a specific microscopic configuration of the system.
+We assume that the process is Markovian and that the change of the state of a single node is determined only by local interactions with the nodes directly connected to it.
+Hence, the graph $\varmathbb{G}$ fully determines how microscopic configurations are related one to the other.
+Let us indicate with $p(\mathbf{x})$ the stationary probability distribution associated to each of the $K^N$ possible microscopic configurations that the system can assume.
+Despite full knowledge of the graph structure and of the stochastic process, we are still left with potentially large uncertainty quantified by the information-theoretic joint entropy

-The computation of $\mathcal{H}(\varmathbb{G})$ involves a sum over $K^N$ possible configurations, thus becoming unfeasible even for small values of $N$.